dev-msalah/ensek-task/README.md

 #### Planned Enhancements

 - Full CI/CD pipeline:
+  - Add running the migrations to the CI/CD and remove it from the application startup.
   - Trigger builds/tests on every PR or push
   - Deploy to staging/production on merge to `main`
 - Deployment targets: